Teams, tales and tips – a guide to the local game

 Now called the Estádio do Marítimo, like Nacional’s Choupana (aka Estádio da Madeira), opened in 1998, it has recently hosted several European games as Madeira’s two main clubs constantly outperformed the also-rans from the mainland.
 Away fans, whether from Lisbon or Porto, Birmingham, Bremen or Bilbao, have to fly in.

-Note also that the União headquarters are miles away in Camacha, site of that first football match in 1875.
-To reach it, board basic local bus No.129 that climbs up and up from Funchal to Camacha’s main square of Largo da Achada.
+The União headquarters are miles away in Camacha, site of that first football match in 1875.
+To reach it, board basic local bus 129 that climbs up and up from Funchal to Camacha’s main square of Largo da Achada.

-Relegated in 2016, União now play in the Segunda.
-Nacional and Marítimo have also suffered a recent dip in form.
-The Dérbi da Madeira remains fierce – it was only 20 years ago that boy prodigy Cristiano Ronaldo opted for prestigious Nacional despite an initial offer by their workaday city rivals, Marítimo.
+Despite dips in form, the Dérbi da Madeira between Nacional and Marítimo remains fierce.
+Nearly 30 years ago, the boy prodigy Cristiano Ronaldo opted for prestigious Nacional despite an initial offer by their workaday city rivals.

 Tourist-oriented Funchal is full of hotels, the string of four- and five-stars between Estrada Monumental and the seafront taking full advantage of the ocean views.